SaraAlert/SaraAlert/.github/PULL_REQUEST_TEMPLATE/feature_template.md

 Addresses SARAALERT-###

 # Feature Description
-Write out a concise summary of this MR.
+Write out a concise summary of this pull request.

 # Demo
 Insert a demo video or photo(s) if relevant to this feature.